-Cardiac Electrophysiology.
+Dr. Koo is Board Certified in Cardiovascular Diseases and Clinical Cardiac Electrophysiology.
 He is a Fellow of the Heart Rhythm Society.

 Dr. Koo's interests include Ablation for Atrial Fibrillation, Cardiac Defibrillators, Pacemakers, SVT, Ventricular Tachycardia, Syncope and Sudden Cardiac Death.
-He has published articles in the Heart Rhythm Journal and the Journal of Cardiac Electrophysiology, the Journal of Interventional Cardiac Electrophysiology and was an Oral Abstract Presenter at EuroPace 2007.
+He has published articles in the Heart Rhythm Journal and the Journal of Cardiac Electrophysiology, the Journal of Interventional Cardiac Electrophysiology and he was an Oral Abstract Presenter at EuroPace 2007.
 Dr. Koo presented his research at the 2008, 2012, and the 2016 Heart Rhythm Society Scientific Sessions.

 Dr Koo was a Cardiac Electrophysiology manuscript reviewer for the American Journal of Cardiology and was a Cardiovascular Research Steering Committee Co-Chair at Jersey Shore University Medical Center.
 He has been an active participant in a number of scientific trials including most recently the Galactic HF trial.